Heapy/kotlin-telegram/docs/en/index.md

 Some points which would help you to compose the question to maximize the chance of getting an answer:

 1. You should ask yourself if your question is related to Kotlin.
-If the only reason to ask here is the fact you are solving your problem in Kotlin, and it would still sound meaningful for Java, there is a high chance that you should write to different channel related to your topic.
+If the only reason to ask here is the fact you are solving your problem in Kotlin, and it would still sound meaningful for Java, there is a high chance that you should write to different chat related to your topic.
 1. You should search for existing answers (there are tons of them at [StackOverflow tag:kotlin](https://stackoverflow.com/questions/tagged/kotlin)).
 1. If you still are going to ask here, please read through [this article on StackOverflow](https://stackoverflow.com/help/how-to-ask).
 10 minutes you spent on this should help you to ask good questions.
 1. You didn't find an answer and know how to ask a meaningful question?
 Ask it at [StackOverflow tag:kotlin](https://stackoverflow.com/questions/tagged/kotlin) and send a linked question to chat.